CloudNetService/website/blog/date-to-be-set-v3_4-release.md

 ---

 We are proudly presenting a new release version of CloudNet v3!
 It has been a while since we released the 3.3 update.
-Quite a long time, the last release was on 05/16/2020 Since then quite a lot has changed in the system.
+Quite a long time, the last release was on 05/16/2020, since then quite a lot has changed in the system.

 <!--truncate-->